 In 2003, Ronél, having been a textile designer for twenty-six years, did an art therapy course which included a project in felt.
-She fell in love with the it and began researching the possibilities of using felt as a creative medium.
+She fell in love with it and began researching the possibilities of using felt as a creative medium.

 By patiently rubbing and coaxing threads of pure wool into shapes in nature that inspire her, she found her direction (at the age of fifty, I might add) and started a small home industry.
 Entirely self-taught and following her own creative instincts, she began to turn fine gossamer thread into robust felted forms.

 Recognised for their originality and design uniqueness, her creations found an immediate market.
 She trained a handful of women to help her.
 ‘My motivation was to create employment for women with limited skills,’ she says.
 Today, Ronél’s workforce ranges between 17 and 60.

 Do you love interesting textures and aren’t sure how to use them in your home?
 See how I For Style can help.

 Photo credits: 1: Cape Nature Acoustic Panels and 2: Felted rock stones and pebble mat – Ronél Jordaan